Find Teaching Schools

 Private not-for-profit Public vs. Private

 The total student population at Trinity Bible College and Graduate School is 231, of which 151 students are undergraduates and of those, 128 are full-time.
-For undergraduates at Trinity, the average graduation time is 4.1 years.
+The average graduation time for an undergraduate student at Trinity is 4.1 years.

-Approximately 100% of the students who attend this school take out loans.
-The average amount of student loans is $4,784 a year.
-Trinity has a 4.7% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+Approximately 97% of the students who attend this school take out loans.
+The average amount of student loans is $8,359 a year.
+The student loan default rate of 10.2% is very similar to the national average of 10.8%.

 #11